auth0/docs/articles/logs/streams/http-event-to-slack.md

 If you're not seeing the Slack message appear after several seconds, you'll need to walk down the same path a log event would:

-1. First, check the Dashboard **Logs > Search** screen to make sure the record is there.
+1. Check the Dashboard **Logs > Search** screen to make sure the record is there.
-2. Then, check the **Health** tab for the stream ([delivery attempts and retries](/logs/streams/http-event#delivery-attempts-and-retries)).
+2. Check the **Health** tab for the stream ([delivery attempts and retries](/logs/streams/http-event#delivery-attempts-and-retries)).
-3. If the webhook delivery is succeeding, check the logs for your deployed application to see if anything is going wrong there.
+3. If the webhook delivery is succeeding, check the logs for your deployed application.

 ## More on Log Streams